Optimal coupling of HoW$_{10}$ molecular magnets to superconducting circuits near spin clock transitions: Introduction

 \section{Introduction}

-Spins embedded in solid hosts are one of the simplest and most natural choices to realize qubits, the building blocks of quantum technologies.\cite{Bertaina2007,Awschalom2013} Their quantized spin projections can encode the logic qubit states whereas operations between them can be induced via the application of microwave radiation pulses, using well-established magnetic resonance protocols.
-Among the different candidates, chemically designed magnetic molecules stand out for several reasons.\cite{Gaita2019} Besides being microscopic, thus fully reproducible and intrinsically quantum, they represent the smallest structure that remains tuneable.
-The ability to modify the relevant properties by properly choosing the molecular composition and structure allows engineering the qubit spin states and energies\cite{Martinez-Perez2012,Shiddiq2016} and enables scaling up computational resources within each molecule (e.g. by accommodating several different magnetic atoms in exquisitely defined coordinations \cite{Luis2011,Aromi2012,Aguila2014,Ferrando-Soria2016,Fernandez2016} or by making use of multiple internal spin states \cite{Jenkins2017,Godfrin2017,Moreno-Pineda2018,Hussain2018}).
+Spins embedded in solid hosts are one of the simplest and most natural choices to realize qubits, the building blocks of quantum technologies.\cite{Bertaina2007,Awschalom2013} Their quantized spin projections can encode the qubit states whereas operations between them can be induced via the application of microwave radiation pulses, using well-established magnetic resonance protocols.
+Among the different candidates, chemically designed magnetic molecules stand out for several reasons.\cite{Gaita2019,Carretta2021} Besides being microscopic, thus reproducible and intrinsically quantum, they represent the smallest structure that remains tuneable.
+The ability to modify the relevant properties by adequately choosing the molecular composition and structure allows engineering the qubit spin states and energies.\cite{Martinez-Perez2012,Shiddiq2016} Even more, it enables scaling up computational resources within each molecule, e.g. by accommodating several different magnetic atoms in exquisitely defined coordinations \cite{Luis2011,Aromi2012,Aguila2014,Ferrando-Soria2016,Fernandez2016} or by making use of multiple internal spin states.\cite{Jenkins2017,Godfrin2017,Moreno-Pineda2018,Hussain2018}

-This approach faces the challenge of wiring-up different molecules into a scalable architecture.
-A promising technology is to use microwave photons, trapped in on-chip superconducting resonators to mediate molecule-molecule interactions.\cite{Majer2007,Schoelkopf2008,Jenkins2013,Jenkins2016,Bonizzoni2018} Working with high-spin molecules helps maximizing the spin-photon coupling, as required for such applications.\cite{Jenkins2013} However, it also tends to enhance decoherence, as their interactions with fluctuating hyperfine and dipolar magnetic fields also become stronger.\cite{Morello2006,Escalera2019}
+This approach however faces the challenge of how to actually implement operations and read out the results in a realistic device and, even more, how to 'wire up' different molecules into a scalable architecture.
+A promising technology is to exploit microwave photons in circuits, e.g. transmission lines for the control of spin operations and resonators for reading out the spin states and for introducing effective interactions.\cite{Majer2007,Schoelkopf2008,Jenkins2013,Jenkins2016,Bonizzoni2018,Rollano2022} Working with high-spin molecules helps maximizing the spin-photon coupling, as required for such applications.\cite{Jenkins2013} However, it also tends to enhance decoherence, as their interactions with fluctuating hyperfine and dipolar magnetic fields also become stronger.\cite{Morello2006,Escalera-Moreno2019}